 Nearby a grand underground hallway now used as a shopping arcade leads to Diocletian’s vestibule.

 Diocletian’s mausoleum dominated the center of the palace complex.
 Much of the original Roman building survives — the impressive dome, columns and capitals, and fine carved reliefs.
 Diocletian was notorious for persecuting Christians.
-But a thousand years ago, his mausoleum was converted into a cathedral.
-And so, ironically, what Diocletian built to glorify his memory is used instead to remember his victims — Christian martyrs...like this one who was tied to a mill stone and tossed into the sea.
+But centuries later, in the Middle Ages, his mausoleum was converted into a cathedral.
+And so, ironically, what Diocletian built to glorify his memory is used instead to remember his victims: Christian martyrs...like this one, who was tied to a mill stone and tossed into the sea.

-A few steps away is a temple.
-This one dedicated to Jupiter.
+A few steps away is a temple dedicated to Jupiter.